Tag: licensed electrician

 Fuses: The Traditional Protector

-Fuses are one of the oldest methods of electrical protection.
+Old style porcelain fuses, as pictured here, are the traditional method of electrical protection.
 A fuse has a metal wire inside a glass or ceramic casing.
 This wire melts in the fuse when too much current flows through it, disconnecting the circuit and preventing damage.
 Porcelain fuses are are traditional house wiring method and are no longer used in modern homes or in switchboard upgrades.
+If you have porcelain fuse’s in your homes switchboard, our electricians would recommend a switchboard upgrade.

 Porcelain Fuse